Tinka8ell/TestDrivenDevelopmentRomanNumeralsKata/src/docs/CodingDojo.md

 About this Kata

-I wasn’t there, but I believe this Kata was performed at XP2001 by Kent Beck.
+I wasn't there, but I believe this Kata was performed at XP2001 by Kent Beck.
-Here is [a video of Karl Scotland doing this Kata in Excel at agile 2008] Here is [a video of JonJagger doing this Kata in Ruby using CyberDojo]
+Here is [a video of Karl Scotland doing this Kata in Excel at agile 2008].
+Here is [a video of JonJagger doing this Kata in Ruby using CyberDojo].

 ## Difficulty - Easy.